 Well known as a traditional media artist, Susumu will normally sketch out a design in acrylic paint before applying oils by airbrush.
 The process of designing a composition is a complex one of layering paint using delicate stencils in order to achieve crisp lines.
 Susumu places great importance on the attention given to characters' expressions.

 Outside of video game box art work, the artist is well known for producing promotional characters for Japan’s Space World resort, character and logo designs for Japanese sporting teams, as well as his continuing work with Famitsu magazine.

-OVGA has included below Susumu Matsushita 松下進's full known box art catalogue:
+OVGA has included below Susumu Matsushita 松下進's remaining known box art catalog:

 - Computer Othello (Sony Corporation | MSX | 1983)

 - Alibaba and the 40 Thieves (Sony Corporation | MSX | 1984)

 - Backgammon (Sony Corporation | MSX | 1984)